inaseem/blog/src/pages/first-blog/index.md

 ---
 title: First Blog
 date: '2020-05-24'
-spoiler: This is my first blog.
+spoiler: This is my first blog where I introduce myself and my journey from 2013
 cta: 'react'
 ---